Who Pays Closing Costs When Selling a House By Owner?

 - Settlement fees: $885

-With these deductions, Bob and Mary walk away with approximately $138,000.
+With these deductions, Bob and Mary walk away with approximately $263,000.
 Plus, they secure an offer in just two weeks, selling faster than the average market timeline.

 Other key points to remember:

-- In a FSBO sale, additional closing fees for attorney hours, transfer taxes, and settlement fees and more will still be deducted from your proceeds, amounting to about 1% to 4% of the sale price.
+- In a FSBO sale, additional closing fees for attorney hours, transfer taxes, and settlement fees will still be deducted from your proceeds, amounting to about 1% to 4% of the sale price.

 - If a buyer uses an agent, sellers may also be asked to pay all or part of the buyer’s agent commission, bringing total seller FSBO closing costs to approximately 4% to 7%.

-- Buyers will often pay their own closing costs averaging 2% to 5% of the final purchase price with a good portion of those expenses going toward their mortgage-related fees.
+- Buyers will often pay their own closing costs, averaging 2% to 5% of the final purchase price, with a good portion of those expenses going toward their mortgage-related fees.

 - FSBO puts all the work on the seller to list the home and negotiate the contract.
 An attorney can fill in some gaps but can’t replicate the services of an agent.